cybertraining-dsc/su21-reu-375/project/index.md

 ## 6. Acknowledgments

-Special thanks to Yohn J Parra, Carlos Theran, and Gregor Lasweski for supporting this project.
+Special thanks to Yohn J Parra, Carlos Theran, and Gregor Laszweski for supporting this project.
+This project was in part supported by the NSF grant
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.

 ## 7. References